KhanLiu/ToDoMap/README.md

 An map-based app with to do list to manage your life easily.

 ### Introduction
+Have you ever experienced that when you have a lot of tasks to do but you don’t know which one to start and how to plan your daily journey?
+Have you ever experienced that when you want to search the location of your next work place but you have to switch different apps and copy paste many times?
+Here is why our ToDoMap comes out.
+This application aims to help users manage their work and life easily by visualizing todo tasks on a map.

 This app is the course project of the <Mobile Cartography> course within the framework of Cartography M.Sc.
 Programme.

 ### The requirements to be implemented: